jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/sixth-month/MinutesForMeetingForWorshipForBusiness.md

     A.  Finance Committee: Cash Flow Report and other financial reports Review of Minutes from Committee Meeting.
 Friends are encouraged to read the Cash Flow report for specifics on the May.
-May started with a lot of cash but the Meeting paid for travel of Quetzol and Canalpe.
+May started with a lot of cash but the Meeting paid for travel of Quetzal and Caliope.

         [Sarah][SarahCallbeck] Likes to start with at least 600.00 a month to cover basic Meeting expenses.
 We started May with $5,000 in the building fund but after